UCHENNA07/Data-Visualization-Utilizing-Power-BI/README.md

 2. Transformation and Visualization with Power Bi.

 # Recommendations
-Regions with higher revenue can be uptimized
+Regions with lower revenue can be uptimized